yalemssa/aspace_tools/docs/README.md

 ### Configuration

-An empty configuration file entitled `as_tools_config.yml` is included in the `/src` directory, so that users may store credentials and file paths.
-It is not required to enter data into the configuration file.
+An empty configuration file entitled `as_tools_config.yml` is included in the `/src` directory, so that users may store login credentials and file/directory paths.
+Entering data into the configuration file is not required.
 Any data that is missing will be requested by the application when the user attempts to call a function.

 #### ArchivesSpace Credentials

-Logging into the ArchivesSpace API requires the ArchivesSpace API URL along with the user's username and password.
+Connecting to the ArchivesSpace API requires the ArchivesSpace API URL along with the user's username and password.

 #### Input/Output Files